LeeDoor/game_webserver/docs/http_api.md

 # API

-all non-ok responses have same body type. for example:
+All non-ok responses have same body type.
+For example:

 ```js
 {